convos-chat/convos/README.md

 See also the [Mojolicious Guides](http://mojolicio.us/perldoc/Mojolicious/Guides/Cookbook#DEPLOYMENT) for production deployment.

+For convenience, we also include a Dockerfile, and you can pull our image directly from the docker index.

 ## Architecture principles
 * Keep it easy to install
 * Keep the JS simple and manageable